Champa: King

 The King of Champa is the title ruler of Champa.
 Champa rulers often use two Hinduist style titles: raja-di-raja (राजाधिराजः "raja of rajas" or king of kings: written here in Devanagari since the Cham used their own Cham script) or pu po tana raya ("lord of all territories").
 They would be addressed by style ganreh patrai (his Majesty).
 Officially, the king was the patron of art and construction.
-Majestic temples and shrines were built dedicating in honor of the king of kings, his ancestors, and their beloved gods (usually Śiva).
+Majestic temples and shrines were built dedicated to the honor of the king of kings, his ancestors, and their beloved gods (usually Śiva).
 Some charismatic Cham kings declared themselves Protector of Champa in celebrating royal ceremony and coronation (abhiseka) which involves supernatural and spiritual rituals to demonstrate the king's authority.

 The regnal name of the Champa rulers originated from the Hindu tradition, often consisting of titles and aliases.
 Titles (prefix) like: Jaya (जय "victory"), Maha (महा "great"), Sri (श्री "glory").
 Aliases (stem) like: Bhadravarman, Vikrantavarman, Rudravarman, Simhavarman, Indravarman, Paramesvaravarman, Harivarman...
 Among them, the suffix -varman belongs to the Kshatriya class and is only for those leaders of the Champa Alliance.

+Started from the 17th century, Champa kings used title Paduka Seri Sultan in some occasions, a borrowed honorific from Muslim Malay rulers.

-The 13th century Chinese gazetteer account Zhu Fan Zhi (c.
-1225) describes the Cham king 'wears a headdress of gold and adorns his body with strings of jewels' and either rides on an elephant or being lifted on a 'cloth hammock by four men' when he goes outside the palace.
+The 13th-century Chinese gazetteer account Zhu Fan Zhi (c.
+1225) describes the Cham king 'wears a headdress of gold and adorns his body with strings of jewels' and either rides on an elephant or is lifted on a 'cloth hammock by four men' when he goes outside the palace.
 When the king attends the court audience, he is encircled by 'thirty female attendants who carry swords and shields or betel nuts'.
 Court officials would make reports to the king, then make one prostration before leaving.

-The last king of Champa was deposed by Minh Mạng in 1832.
+The last king of Champa, Po Phaok The, was deposed by Minh Mạng in 1832.

 Administration

 During the reign of the king Prakasadharma (r.
 653–686 AD), when Champa was briefly ruled by a strong monarch, the territories of the kingdom stretch from present-day Quảng Bình to Khánh Hòa.
 An internal division called viṣaya (district) was first introduced.
 There were at least two viṣaya: Caum and Midit.
-Each of them has a handful number of local koṣṭhāgāras –known as 'source of stable income to upkeep the worship of three gods.
+Each of them has a handful number of local koṣṭhāgāras – known as 'source of stable income to upkeep the worship of three gods.

 During the twelfth and thirteenth centuries, northern Champa was consisted by several known districts (viṣaya, zhou 洲): Amaravati (Quảng Ngãi), Ulik (Thừa Thiên–Huế), Vvyar (Quảng Trị), Jriy (southern Quảng Bình), and Traik (northern Quảng Bình).
 Other junctions like Panduranga remained quietly autonomous.